 - A strong commitment from institutions to provide the necessary support for the participating domestic Black, Indigenous, and/or Latina/o students, ensuring that the project interventions reflect the principles of intentionality.

 - Customized interventions and supports based on students’ backgrounds, needs, and social, cultural, and financial circumstances; this may include financial support for undergraduate and graduate student participants.

 - A commitment to data collection, analysis, and reporting in order to evaluate the efficacy of the project.

 - Potential to secure additional financial support and in-kind contributions from other funding sources (e.g., federal agencies, private philanthropies, institutional support) to sustain the initiative once Sloan Foundation support expires.

 - Evidence of support from institutional leadership, including, but not limited to, the provost, academic deans, and department chairs.

 Lead investigators from submitting and partner institutions should be at the full, associate, or assistant professor level, a department chair, or in an administrative role with high connectivity to academic positions.
 Such individuals should come from non-profit two- and/or four-year institutions, or organizations that serve higher education professionals or institutions.
-Submissions from diverse teams led by women and Black, Latinx, and Indigenous individuals are strongly encouraged.
+Submissions from diverse teams led by women and Black, Indigenous, and Latina/o individuals are strongly encouraged.

-Submissions are due no later than June 1, 2021 by 5:00pm EDT.
-Materials must be integrated into a single PDF document and sent by email to firstname.lastname@example.org, with the following subject heading: “STEM Pathways LOI—Lead PI Last Name”.
-If invited, full proposals will be due September 1, 2021.
+Submissions for 2022 are closed.
+Materials must be integrated into a single PDF document and sent by email to email@example.com, with the following subject heading: “STEM Pathways LOI—Lead PI Last Name”.
+Decisions will be announced by late June.
+If invited, full proposals will be due July 31, 2022.

 Complete submission packets must include the following components in this order: